Foray – A brief excursion or attempt, especially outside one’s accustomed sphere

 My Great Uncle George Braund was born in Lawhitton in Cornwall on 28th April 1812.
 His father, William Braund (1766-1840) was also from Lawhitton, and his mother, Mary Badcock (1772-1843) was from Landrake, also in Cornwall.

-What took him to Dartford, as a Silk Mercer – a dealer in cloth – in Dartford, by 1851 we do not know, although his sister, Christiana had married a Linen Draper, Joseph Williams, in Dartford on 13th February 1825, when George would have been 13, so he might have gone to Dartford as an apprentice to his brother in law.
+What took him to Dartford, as what looks like a Linen Manufacturer by the 1841 Census and as a Silk Mercer – a dealer in cloth by 1851 we do not know, although his sister, Christiana had married a Linen Draper, Joseph Williams, in Dartford on 13th February 1825, when George would have been 13, so he might have gone to Dartford as an apprentice to his brother in law.
+(George’s nephew, George Peardon, aged 12 was his apprentice in 1841).
 George was probably established as a silk mercer by the time of Joseph’s death in September 1834.
 His death was swiftly followed by Christina’s in October, leaving their three small girls, nieces to George as orphans.
 Their story is told in another post – Whatever happened to the Williams sisters.
 As George was 22 at the time, and single, even though he was probably their closest relative, he did not take in any of the girls at the time they were orphaned, but they went to live with other uncles.

 He did take in his niece Annie as a housekeeper by the 1851 Census, and she continued to stay with him during his move from Dartford to Leicestershire, remaining part of his household until his death in 1901.

 He progressed from selling cloth made by other people to being a manufacturer of hosiery, and by 1871 he had a factory making hosiery in Loughborough, employing 50 men, 120 women, 20 boys and 30 girls. (from the 1871 Census)